You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 Audiences who grew up on TV and movies often expect 100% of the story to be shown to them, and not narrated to them (the scrolling text intro to Star Wars excluded).
 In the last century, English literature has shifted to include much more showing rather than telling.

 There is nothing wrong with telling, assuming you can tell it well.
 Whole books have been written as essentially a story told by a narrator, with virtually no showing.
+In some cases that narrator is even a character within the book, such as in Moby Dick or Lord Jim.

 However, if you are writing contemporary fiction, the important parts of your book should usually be shown to the reader, not told, as this is what most readers have come to expect, and it is often easier to write interesting passages of “showing” versus interesting passages of “telling”.
 Be careful though—a book that is all showing, with no telling, can become tiresome to read.